 - Daycares are still open, but only for children of parents working in essential sectors.
 Babysitters may also come to the house to care for minors of parents working in essential sectors.

 You can go for a run, walk, or walk your dog, as long if you keep six feet from people who are not in your household.
 Avoid any groups.

-The secret stairs, park playgrounds, active recreation areas, MacArthur Park, Sunshine Field, Canine Corners Dog Park and park parking lots have been temporarily closed because of the difficulty in practicing social distancing while using them.
+Park playgrounds and active recreation areas have been temporarily closed because of the difficulty in practicing social distancing while using them.

 Now is a great time to activate your Neighborhood Watch.
 Please check in with your neighbors to see if any are in need of assistance.
 For more information on Neighborhood Watch call 619.667.7545.